Seagate/cortx/README.md

 -   Jump into [CORTX Quickstart Guide](QUICK_START.md) to build and test CORTX.
 -   Check out our [Contribution Guide](../main/doc/CORTXContributionGuide.md) to pick up topics and issues to contribute, submit your codes, and learn how to turn your pull request into a successful contribution.
+    -   Refer to our [Suggested Contributions](../main/doc/SuggestedContributions.md) page for some inspiration about how to contribute to the CORTX project.
 -   You can [submit requests and bugs using GitHub Issues](https://github.com/Seagate/cortx/issues)
--   Refer to our [Suggested Contributions](../main/doc/SuggestedContributions.md) page for some inspiration to contribute to the CORTX project.

 Resources
 ---------